hingyha/TiktEasy/README.md

-Thank you for installing TikTeasy.
+Thank you for installing TiktEasy.

-Windows SmartScreen may display a warning because TikTeasy is a new independent application without a code signing certificate yet.
+Windows SmartScreen may display a warning because TiktEasy is a new independent application without a code signing certificate yet.
 This is normal for newly released software.

-TikTeasy is safe and built for streamers who want fast, reliable live interaction triggers.
+TiktEasy is safe and built for streamers who want fast, reliable live interaction triggers.

 If you have any questions or find a bug, please report it on GitHub.

-— Hingyha, TikTeasy Developer
+— Hingyha, TiktEasy Developer
 Built by one streamer.
 For all streamers.